Thank you for supporting a swimmer or relay team for this year’s Boston Light Swim!

 |Mile 4.6 / Long Island Bridge Center Span||42.309319||-70.979703|

 |Finish (Mile 8)||42.328987||-71.033435|

-- Swimmers may not touch escort boats or crew members during the swim (unless it’s a relay).
-We’re following standard “English Channel” rules for this marathon swim event.
+Swimmers may not touch escort boats or crew members during the swim (unless it’s a relay).
+Rules are all spelled out here.

 The race will proceed rain or shine.
 We will only cancel the event if the Coast Guard deems conditions too dangerous or there’s thunder/lightning.
 If we need to cancel, we’ll notify you via email as soon as possible.
 Please make sure the race director has a current, accurate email address on file for you